Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF.

 New York City

 Ticket prices: $60-$70.
 Service charges will apply.
 All seats are in the orchestra or first mezzanine.
-There will be consecutive seating.
+All tickets will be sold consecutively with no space in between.
 Wheelchair-accessible seats are available.

-Limit eight (8) tickets per order.
+Limit ten (10) tickets per order.
 Please note that Radio City Music Hall uses digital tickets.
-If you need assistance, please contact Guest Relations at guestrelations@msg.com or 212-465-6225.
+If you need assistance, please contact Guest Relations at GuestRelations@msg.com or 212-465-6225.

 Buy Tickets